 On the drive home, world news.
 Mixed in between commercials, of course.
-War everywhere, everyone is racist, everything is dangerous.
+War everywhere, everyone is terrible, everything is dangerous.
 Pull into the driveway, say hi to the neighbors.
 What a nice lawn, I wonder what he buys.
 No time to cook, what are we in the mood for?
 So many choices.

 Finally, a night at home.
 Yes Netflix, I am still watching.

 I have to share this article, these 21 things.
 Now another, 11 things.
 This video is amazing.
 Look at what other people are doing.
 Crazy.
 No time to read tonight, it’s been a busy day.
 I can’t wait until new years, when I can finally start being happy, healthy, wealthy.

 Better go to sleep, turn off the TV, bring the iPad into bed.
 Excited for tomorrow, a dozen goals to achieve.
 It’s the weekend soon.
 Drink specials.
 New episodes.
 Thoughts start racing, it’s 1AM.